machdyne/zeitlos/docs/casino.md

 # The casino apps

-Three games that share a bankroll, a deck and a pile of drawing code.
+Five games and a front desk, sharing a bankroll, a deck, a pair of dice and a pile of drawing code.

 | | | |
 | --- | --- | --- |